 The Past Simple

-The past simple (also called the simple past), as the name suggests, is the tense we use to talk about any action or event that has already happened.
+The past simple (also called the simple past) is the tense we use to talk about any action or event that has already happened.

 Here are some examples: